Chapter 1

 The Tombstone Painting

-What I didn’t understand at that first glance, couldn’t really, was what the imagery in her painting meant.
-Her name, the dates, the R.I.P.—and my brain stalled.
+What I didn’t understand at that first glance, and couldn’t really, was what the imagery in her painting meant.
+Her name, the dates, the R.I.P., and my brain stalled.
 Suicide?
 A stunt?
 Had she slipped away somewhere I couldn’t follow?
 I was so busy refusing the idea that I had to walk away and circle back before I could admit the possibilities to myself.

-It was one of those galleries on La Cienega, a polished white box floating above the smog‑baked boulevard.
-The walls reeked of wealth hunting.
+It was one of those galleries on La Cienega, a polished white box above the smog-baked boulevard.
 “Parkhurst & Sloan” floated above the window in perfect black Helvetica, clean and smug.
 The rest of the building glared in the hazy yellow noon, throwing sunlight back at the city like a challenge.
-Every space on the block was clogged with polished status objects: Porsches, a black Jaguar, and a silver‑blue Rolls with a grille like old money baring its teeth.
+Every space on the block was clogged with polished status objects: Porsches, a black Jaguar, and a silver-blue Rolls with a grille like old money baring its teeth.
 I had wedged my motorcycle into the thin strip of asphalt between them and left it ticking as it cooled.
-Now I stood in the refrigerated air, facing my sister’s tombstone painting and trying to decide whether the real danger was that she was dead, missing, or oblivious to some promotional stunt.
+Now I stood in the refrigerated air, facing my sister’s tombstone painting and trying to decide whether the real danger was that she was dead, missing, or staging some promotional stunt.
 This was the gallery opening she had dreamed of for years.

 I drifted past the catered food.
 A man in a white tuxedo ladled oyster stew into shells with the solemnity of a priest dosing the congregation.
 Pale, well-fed art lovers moved from painting to painting, queued at the buffet, and swarmed the drinks table in a quiet frenzy.
 The noisiest knot of them had formed against the left-hand wall, all backs and perfume and nervous laughter, facing Floey’s cryptic announcement of her death two weeks earlier.

 I scanned over their heads, searching for my sister’s naturally coifed curls and catwalk stance like a man looking for a lifeboat.
 People always moved toward her without quite knowing why.
-Give her a few props—candles, a chant she’d half‑stolen from an acupuncture book—and she could talk even a migraine away.
+Give her a few props, candles, a chant she had half-stolen from an acupuncture book, and she could talk a migraine away or even something more serious.
 The medicine was mostly placebo, but the faith was real, and it scared me sometimes how quickly strangers started treating her like she had special knowledge the rest of us didn’t.

 Floey had her own version of that story.
-When Eugene ‘Carl’ decided he was done with his bohemian phase, his money and his lawyers peeled her three kids away from her like they were line items in a portfolio.
-A Nevada judge with a tidy haircut and no imagination signed off, handing Eugene ‘Carl’ the children and the house because he had the money and the lawyers and she had “unstable artistic tendencies.”
+When Eugene “Carl” decided he was done with his bohemian phase, his money and his lawyers peeled her three kids away from her like they were line items in a portfolio.
+A Nevada judge with an expensive haircut and no imagination signed off, handing Eugene “Carl” the children and the house because he had the money and the lawyers, and she had “unstable artistic tendencies.”
+The Magnin family had been calling judges by their first names since Prohibition.
 Floey didn’t lose custody because she was a bad mother; she lost because he could afford to look like the better parent on paper.

 Tonight was supposed to be her night, the collision of critics, money, and the obscure demons that drove her to paint.
 Now her work hung in rigid rows, thin black frames marching around the room and into a small alcove, neat as soldiers waiting for orders.
 Through a doorway at the back, I spotted the command center: a plump gentleman wedged behind a leather-topped desk, a goatee sprouting over the folds of his double chin.
 He wore a green jacket with satin lapels too wide for current style and a belt buckle large enough to brand cattle.
 He nursed a glass of clear liquor, gin or vodka or aquavit, whatever chemical passed for courage.

-I pushed toward the left‑hand wall, and the whole thing snapped into focus like a bad photograph from another life.
-I had already seen this once, the bodies and the nervous laughter, but now the sequins scraping my arm and the perfume stinging my sinuses was rougher, meaner, too sharp at the edges to belong in a dream.
+I pushed toward the left-hand wall, and the whole thing snapped into focus the way a dream does just before you wake.
+I had already seen this once, the bodies and the nervous laughter, but now the sequins scraping my arm and the perfume stinging my sinuses were rougher, meaner, too sharp at the edges to belong in a dream.
 The crowd buzzed around the painting like curious insects drawn to the scent of someone else’s death.
 In the cramped alcove that housed the tombstone, their tight ring turned claustrophobic.

 “Probably some kind of stunt,” a man in a cravat said, with the smug authority of someone who had never strayed far from comfort.